Foundation Programmes 2022-2024

 - i) Evidence of academic activity during their undergraduate training.

-- ii) Medical School Decile score of 37 or greater (excluding any additional points which may contribute to Educational Performance Measurement) Academic Shortlisting Criteria 2021
+- ii) Medical School Decile score of 37 or greater (excluding any additional points which may contribute to Educational Performance Measurement) Specialised Foundation Programme Shortlisting Criteria 2022

 - Shortlisted applicants will be invited for interview which will be conducted virtually

-- Candidates should review the list of disciplines available (AF2 Disciplines 2022-2023) and provide their top 3 positions in rank order when they attend for interview (Further information regarding the disciplines can be found here)
+- Candidates should review the list of disciplines available (SF2 Disciplines 2023-2024) and provide their top 3 positions in rank order when they attend for interview (Further information regarding the disciplines can be found here)

 - Doctors will be appointed, according to their interview score, to the disciplines available